KiRist-code/xss/README.md

-# xssInjection
+# xss
-xss Injection in query
+xss  in query